Path

 When a path is created it takes the name of the file which can also be a URI, followed by several arguments specific to that path.
 IOStreams will infer the file storage mechanism based on the supplied URI.

 Are you using another cloud provider and want to add support for your favorite?
 Checkout the supplied IOStreams S3 path provider for an example of what is required.
+Pull requests welcome.

 File